micantoine/svelte-preprocess-cssmodules/README.md

 Cons:

-- does not scopes non class selectors.
+- does not scope non class selectors.
-- forces to write selectors with classes to be scoped to the component.
+- forces to write selectors with classes.
 - needs to consider third party plugins with `useAsDefaultScoping` on – [Read more](#useasdefaultscoping).

 ### Mixed

-It scopes non-class selectors with svelte scoping in addition to `native` (same as preprocessor `v1`)
+Scopes non-class selectors with svelte scoping in addition to `native` (same as preprocessor `v1`)

 ```html
 <style module="mixed">